vanessadenardin/foodconnection/README.md

-# Terraform + Ansible for application deployment on AWS
+# Full stack Application with Ruby on Rails API backend and React Frontend

 **IMPORTANT:** This is a Work in Progress project, it doesn't have enough instructions yet to replicate this deployment to new environments.